|Nutrition Facts (per serving)|

 - The buttery nipple #3 uses a different flavor of schnapps.
-To make it, pour 1 ounce peach schnapps into a shot glass and float 1/2 ounce Irish cream liqueur on top.
+To make it, pour 1 ounce of peach schnapps into a shot glass and float 1/2 ounce Irish cream liqueur on top.
 Again, you can shake it if you like.

 - The golden nipple adds Goldschläger and gets its name from the schnapps' signature gold flakes.
-For this one, pour 1/2 ounce each Goldschlager and butterscotch schnapps into a shot glass.
+For this one, pour 1/2 ounce each the cinnamon schnapps and butterscotch schnapps into a shot glass.
 Slowly pour 1/2 ounce Irish cream liqueur on top so it floats.